-The Oklahoma Almanac, published by the Oklahoma Department of Libraries from 1981 to 2018, and was formerly known as the Directory of Oklahoma, has been called the “accepted information authority” on the state since 1907.
+The Oklahoma Almanac was published by the Oklahoma Department of Libraries from 1981 to 2018, and was formerly known as the Directory of Oklahoma.

-Similar to other state’s Blue Books, the Almanac includes information on Oklahoma’s state agencies, and the executive, judicial, and legislative branches of government.
+Similar to other state’s Blue Books, the Almanac included information on Oklahoma’s state agencies, and the executive, judicial, and legislative branches of government.

-The Almanac also includes election results, county statistics, a tourism section, a wildlife and nature section, Oklahoma history, federal government contacts, lists of Oklahoma museums and statewide associations, and more.
+The Almanac also included election results, county statistics, a tourism section, a wildlife and nature section, Oklahoma history, federal government contacts, lists of Oklahoma museums and statewide associations, and more.

-It has become a tradition to add a special feature section to the biennial publication.
+It became a tradition to add a special feature section to the biennial publication.
 Past features have included Oklahoma’s sports heroes, Native American heritage, the state’s political history, home-based businesses, the centennial of the 1889 land run, and the literary heritage of the state.
 The 2013–2014 Almanac looked at Oklahoma’s historical relationship to Air and Space.
 The 2015–2016 edition celebrated the rich history of Oklahoma Battlefields and Military Forts.
 The 2019-2020 Almanac highlights the 100th Anniversary of Women’s Suffrage.

 Learn more about our state—its past, as well as its present.

-Oklahoma Almanac has been published by the ODL since 1981.
-It is the foremost source on the state, including state government information, election results, county statistics, education and commerce information, as well as a wildlife & nature.
+Oklahoma Almanac was published by ODL from 1981 to 2018.
+It was the foremost source on the state, including state government information, election results, county statistics, education and commerce information, as well as a wildlife and nature section.